lxl66566/rust-simple-release/README.md

 If you are using nightly or other toolchains, please add it to `rust-toolchain.toml`.

-This action will automatically setup rust dev environment, and other tools like cargo-zigbuild and sccache.
+This action will automatically setup rust dev environment, and other tools like cargo-zigbuild.
 We don't use containers, so if you have other dependencies, just install them before running this action.

 ## Usage